gauranshkumar/llamafile-docker/README.md

 >  Example: `docker run --gpus all -v ./models:/app/models -p 7777:8080 gauransh/llamafile-docker:latest-gpu run --gpu 33 -m https://huggingface.co/TheBloke/Code-13B-GGUF/blob/main/code-13b.Q2_K.gguf`

+> **Model Persistance**: The models weights are saved in the `/app/models` directory in the container.
+To persist the models, attach a volume to the container at this path.
+Check Usage above for an example.

 ## Script Usage:

 ```